-During PyCon US 2021, we will celebrate projects large and small through our Poster Session, where dozens of creators get to interact one-on-one with conference attendees.
+During PyCon US 2021, we will celebrate projects large and small through our Poster Session, where dozens of creators will get to interact one-on-one with conference attendees.

 The PyCon poster session is an excellent opportunity to present ideas, topics, or projects and have one-on-one interactions with members of the Python community.
 Typically, the session is held in the large event hall to facilitate as many brief and interactive presentations as possible, so it is particularly well suited for topics of interest to a smaller subset of the community and often acts as an incubator for further discussions.